ashtawy/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to increase its generalization performance by optimizing its performance on training and validation data.
+The overall strategy for deriving a model architecture was to increase its generalization by optimizing its performance on training and validation data.

-My first step was to use a neural network with one hidden (dense) layer of 80 neurons to get a feel of how a very simple model perform on this data.
+My first step was to use a neural network with one hidden (dense) layer of 80 neurons to get a feel of how well a very simple model performs on this data.

 In order to gauge how well the model was working, I split my image and steering angle data into a training (80%) and validation set (20%).
 I found that my first model had a high mean squared error on the training set and a high mean squared error on the validation set.
-This implied that the model was underfitted.
+This implied that the model was underfitting the data.

-To combat the underfitting, I modified the model so that it has enough capacity to absorb the training data without overfitting it.
+To combat the underfitting problem, I modified the model so that it has enough capacity to absorb the training data without overfitting it.

-Then I retrained and validated it the model on random 80 & 20% parts of the original data.
+Then I re-trained and validated the model on random 80 & 20% parts of the original data.

-The final step was to run the simulator to see how well the car was driving around track one.
+The final step was to run the simulator to see how well the car was driving around track.
 There was only one spot where the vehicle almost touched the left mark of the lane, but it came back to the center of the lane.

 #### 2. Final Model Architecture

 The final architecture is to use a convolution neural network model similar to LeNet.
 I thought this model might be appropriate because it can handle visual data well.

-#### 3. Creation of the Training Set & Training Process
+#### 3. Training details

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track One using center-lane driving.
 Here is an example image of center lane driving:

 <p align="center"> <img src="./center_driving.png"> </p>